-- a) Full names: Nombulelo Thokozile Moholi - b) Occupation and/or function, including whether in an executive or non-executive capacity, for example; non-executive chairman, executive chairman, chief executive officer, managing director, financial director, other relevant executive and non-executive director functions/status and the executive functions of all managers specified: Independent Non-Executive Director and Chairperson - c) Business address: 1 Sportica Crescent, Tyger Valley, Bellville, 7530 - d) Nationality: South African - e) Brief CV, including a list of all other companies of which such person is a director:
+- a) Full names: Nombulelo Thokozile Moholi - b) Occupation and/or function, including whether in an executive or non-executive capacity, for example; non-executive chairman, executive chairman, chief executive officer, managing director, financial director, other relevant executive and non-executive director functions/status and the executive functions of all managers specified: Independent Non-Executive Director and Chair of the Board of directors. - c) Business address: 1 Sportica Crescent, Tyger Valley, Bellville, 7530 - d) Nationality: South African - e) Brief CV, including a list of all other companies of which such person is a director: Ms Moholi graduated with an engineering degree and has more than 30 years' experience in multiple industry sectors such as Technology, Finance and Insurance, Mining and Retail.
+Ms Moholi holds a BSc Electrical & Electronics Engineering from the University of Cape Town.
+She currently serves as a director on the boards of various entities as listed herein below.